British Car Brands (manufacturer car companies, logos)

 Hillman Logo

-Until 1910 the Hillman Company was known as Hillman-Coatalen.
-It made racing cars, but after the rebranding, it decided to change the course and started making six-cylinder models for urban roads.
-Her cars were decorated with a red diamond badge, complemented by two white fenders and the words “HILLMAN.”
-In 1931 the company was merged with Humber Limited.
+Until 1910, the Hillman company was known as Hillman-Coatalen.
+It produced racing cars, but after rebranding, it shifted to producing six-cylinder models for city streets.
+Its cars were decorated with a red diamond-shaped badge, complemented by two white wings and the inscription “HILLMAN.”
+In 1931, the company was merged with Humber Limited.